Showing posts fromc by-example

 Smart-Pointer - Unique Pointer

-On [codereview.stackexchange.com](https://codereview.stackexchange.com) in the C++ tag it seems that it is a write of passage to implement your own version of a smart pointer.
-A quick search brings up
+On [codereview.stackexchange.com](https://codereview.stackexchange.com) in the C++ tag, it seems like a write of passage to implement your own version of a smart pointer.
+A quick search brings up the

 Read More